- Clear away brain fog

 - Rev up your energy

-2021 has certainly been an unusual year.
-May Divine Love and Light be with those whose year was a struggle and with those who found new hope.
-As we move into 2022, whatever your experiences, now it is time to let go of the past and explore the adventures that lie ahead.
+As we close out another year, may Divine Love and Light be with those whose year was a struggle and with those who found new hope.
+As we move into a new year, whatever your experiences, now it is time to let go of the past and explore the adventures that lie ahead.
 Times of transition give us the opportunity to re-evaluate our lives, perhaps making any necessary adjustments to realign with our spiritual goals.

 Set aside some quiet time to review the past year.
 Starting with last January and moving forward, month by month, without struggling to remember everything.
 Try not to judge or dwell too long on any situation but notice anything that brought an emotional charge.
 It’s important to accept whatever happened.
 There is nothing you can do to change anything so drop any regrets or “what ifs.”
 Acceptance of the past will allow you to create the future you deserve.
 As the author John Templeton advised, “Focus on where you want to go, instead of where you have been.”